ProfiGMan/cyrpol/README.md

 ---
 ### Vowels

 Every vowel has a hardening and a softening version.
 Both can occur in two possitions: either it follows a consonant, or it doesn't (in that case it is either word-initial or after another vowel).
-In Polish orthography, when a softening vowel follows a consonant, it is preceded by i, unless the consonant in question is inherently soft.
-In other positions this vowel is preceded by j.
-The only exceptions are i, which is softening by definition, and y, which is never softening.
+In Polish orthography, when a softening vowel follows a consonant, it is preceded by **i**, unless the consonant in question is inherently soft.
+In other positions this vowel is preceded by **j**.
+The only exceptions are **i**, which is softening by definition, and **y**, which is never softening.
-Just like i and y form a pair, in Cyrillic all vowels come in pairs, as you can see in the table below:
+Just like **i** and **y** form a pair, in Cyrillic all vowels come in pairs, as you can see in the table below:

 Latin<br>hard |Latin<br>soft |Cyrylica<br>hard |Cyrylica<br>soft
 --------|-------|-------|-----